What is Patellofemoral Pain Syndrome?

 How to treat Patellofemoral pain syndrome and when to see a Physiotherapist?

 If you have been experiencing knee pain as described above for >1 week, you should seek treatment.
-Your physiotherapist will assist you to reduce the acute pain as well as identifying the relevant contributing factors to your pain.
+Your physiotherapist will assist you to reduce the acute pain as well as identifying the relevant contributing factors to your pain and address them with strengthening exercises, running drills/technique prompts, functional exercises and a load management plan.
+At Melbourne Sports Physiotherapy we will have you back doing your sport or hobby as soon as possible.

 Melbourne Sports Physiotherapy